WouterSpekkink/SquinkyVCV/docs/booty-shifter.md

 The name "Booty Shifter" is a nod to the classic analog module, as well as to a black cat named Booty.

 Booty Shifter  will take an audio input and shift the frequencies up or down.
-This is not like a pitch shift where harmonics will remain in tune, it is an absolute frequency shift in Hz, so in general **harmonics will go way out of tune.**
+This is not like a pitch shift where harmonics will remain in tune; it is an absolute frequency shift in Hz, so in general **harmonics will go way out of tune.**
 ## Getting good sounds from Booty Shifter
 Feed in music and shift the frequency a good amount.